gagdiez/hot-omni-docs/README.md

   return { bridge };
 };
 ```
-> _See the full code [here](https://github.com/hot-dao/omni-sdk/blob/main/demo-ui/src/hooks/bridge.ts)_
+> _See the full code [here](https://github.com/hot-dao/omni-sdk/blob/main/demo-ui/src/hooks/bridge.ts)._

 Let's break down the code so we can understand what is happening.

 ### Instantiating the Bridge

 We are instantiating a `HotBridge`, and defining a dictionary of `chain-id` to `rpc-url` mappings.
-This is later used by the bridger to ....
+This is later used by the bridge to interact with different chains.

 ```js
 export const bridge = new HotBridge({